Design fără titlu - 2024-10-31T002617.672

 ABOUT

-Colțești (in Hungarian, Torockószentgyörgy) is a village in the Rimetea Commune, Alba County.
-It's an excellent area to disconnect from the daily routine, as the Rimetea-Colțești area offers plenty of outdoor activities suitable for both young and old.
-Spend a few days with us to recharge your batteries, enjoying the best we have to offer: tranquility, healthy food, and fresh air.
-Tackle the steep path and scree of the imposing Piatra Secuiului with appropriate gear.
-The effort, approximately 90 minutes, will be worth it once you reach the top.
-The views that will unfold from an altitude of 1,128 meters will take your breath away and fill your phone's memory.
+Colțești (in Hungarian Torockószentgyörgy) is a village in the Rimetea commune in Alba County.
+It's an excellent area to disconnect from the daily routine, as the Rimetea-Colțești area abounds in outdoor activities suitable for both adults and children.
+Stay with us for a few days to recharge your batteries while enjoying the best we have to offer: tranquility, healthy food, and fresh air.
+Tackle the steep path and scree of the imposing Piatra Secuiului with appropriate equipment.
+The effort, which takes about 90 minutes, will be worthwhile once you reach the top.
+The views that will unfold before you at 1,128 meters will take your breath away and fill your phone's memory.
+From the village center, set out towards Trascăului Fortress.
+The gentle half-hour ascent will lead you into the midst of the fortress ruins built in the 13th century by the vice-voivode of Transylvania, a witness to the tumultuous history of the area.
+The terrain of Piatra Secuiului, dominated by rocks and canyons, is a favorite destination for thrill-seekers: paragliding, climbing, or caving.

 Tur virtual realizat de SEE360.ro